satisfactorymodding/Documentation/beginners_guide/Concepts/Code.rst

 There are multiple types of assets:

 - StaticMesh
-    A simple 3D Object like a .obj or .fbx
+    A model, a 3D object in a file format such as .obj or .fbx
 - Sound
-    Sounds like the background music or footsteps.
+    Audio files to be played in game, for example music or sound effects.
+Because Satisfactory uses Wwise, it is currently NOT possible for us to add sounds to the game.
+Ask on the discord if you would like a further explanation as to why this is the case.
 - Skeleton
-    Characters like the player or enemies have a skeleton to tell the engine f.e. where bones and joints are.
+    Characters like the player or enemies have a skeleton to tell the game engine where bones and joints are to enable the a model to be animated.
 - TextureSample
-    Textures like the grass texture, ficsit logo or the items in the inventory are simple images called "Texture Samples"
+    Images such as grass texture, FICSIT logo, and item/building icons are simple images called "Texture Samples"
 - Materials
-    Every surface has a material applied on it, so the renderer does know how he should let the surface look like.
+    Every surface of a model has a material applied to it that tells the rendering engine how to display the surface.
-    Here textures and surface properties like reflection and roughness come together.
+    Materials combine image textures with properties such as roughness and reflectiveness to form what is seen in-game.
-- BluePrints
+- Blueprints
-    We will discuss this in this `Concept-Page <BluePrints>`_
+    A system of programming further described on the `Concept-Page <BluePrints>`_ page.

 Native Code
 -----------
-Native code describes code that is written in C++ and can't directly be changed in the Unreal Editor because the Editor itself uses this code.
+The term 'Native code' refers to code written in C++ which can't be directly changed in the Unreal Editor.
+The editor itself uses C++ code as well.
 This kind of code can interact with the computer on a very low level and is often used when performance is really important.
-Much things of Satisfactory is written in C++ so you will often find out that there is the functionality you cant access from within ``BluePrints``.
+Much of Satisfactory is written in C++, and you will often find that using native code allows you to access functionality can't with the``Blueprints`` system.
-Native code is compiled directly into machine code and that means for every platform you want to compile for, you would need to compile this code separately.
+Native code is compiled directly into machine code, meaning that for every platform (ex.
+Windows, Linux, Mac) you support, you would need to compile this code separately for each.

-.. warning:: This can be a problem for you when the game updates.
-Because that would mean you need to download the C++ code again and compile it, and this can be difficult if you don't know what you do.
+.. warning:: Native code needs to be updated and recompiled for every Satisfactory update.
+Be aware of this if you decide to make a mod utilizing native code.

-Besides this downside, native code allows you to low-level manipulation of the engine environment and also allows you to implement third-party libraries like discord, curl and Lua.
+Native code allows you to perform low-level manipulation of the engine environment and thus allows you to implement utilize third-party libraries, such as Discord, Curl, Twitch integrations, and Lua.

-BluePrint Code
+Blueprint Code
 --------------
-This is a kind of asset which is compiled into the pak files as a kind of bytecode which then gets loaded and linked at runtime through the Unreal BP VM.
+'Blueprint code' refers to code written in the Unreal Engine blueprint scripting system.
+The blueprint system is a visual scripting language, a high level language that is considerably less efficient than native code but can be much easier to learn and much more convenient to work with.
+Blueprint code is executed via the Unreal BP VM, meaning recompilation for every platform is not necessary.

-.. hint:: To learn more about ``BluePrints`` visit the `Concept-Page <BluePrints>`_ about that topic.
+.. hint:: To learn more about ``Blueprints``, visit the `Concept-Page <BluePrints>`_ about that topic.